S0Eric/CSJSMeetup2103/Outline.md

 The most common way to use JSX is to define a function that returns a JSX expression.
 Such a function becomes a re-usable component, as shown by the Header component that contains three OurButton components.
 The passed properties, like OurButton's text and color, are combined into a single object that is passed to the component as a single **props** argument.
 See how the OurButton component accesses those passed properties from that **props** object.

 Another thing to note is styles can be specified as a string, or as an object with each property of that object specifying a different style.
-Here is requires double curly braces - the outer ones to indicate this is a JavaScript expression, and the inner ones to indicate this is an object literal.
+Here it requires double curly braces - the outer ones to indicate this is a JavaScript expression, and the inner ones to indicate this is an object literal.

 The Header component is a single-line arrow function, so it doesn't have curly braces, but it's recommended that JSX spread over multiple lines is enclosed in parenthesis.

 Finally, JSX has to resolve to a single node, but the Header component contains a list of elements without a natural top-level node to contain them.
 When this happens, you have to enclose your element list with this empty element, which is a non-node container called a fragment.
 When a fragment is provided for insertion as a child of another node, it inserts the children, not the fragment.

 The OurButton and Header components declared here are implemented as arrow functions.
 I use them almost exclusivly.
+I'll post a link to an interesting article about arrow functions.
+As this article says, arrow functions provide "a very clean concise syntax and more intuitive scoping and this binding".

 Is anyone unfamiliar with arrow function syntax?

 ```
 /*************************************/